andrewblevins/community-archive-rap-battle/README.md

-# Rap Battle Generator
+# Twitter Rap Battle Generator

-This project is an app that generates rap battles between two Twitter users based on their tweets.
+This project is an app that generates rap battles between two Twitter users based on their tweets, drawing on tweets uploaded to the [Community Archive](https://www.community-archive.org/).

-Created during the 2025 [Community Archive](https://www.community-archive.org/) Hackathon at [Fractal Tech](https://fractaltechhub.com/).
+Created during the 2025 Community Archive Hackathon at [Fractal Tech](https://fractaltechhub.com/).

 Currently running on Priya's private Claude credits -- support the project by Venmoing @Priya-Ghose.